gauteh/lieer/docs/index.md

   - `-o` (ignored)
   - `-i` (always implied, not bothered by single `.`'s)

+There are instructions for using this in your email client (for example Emacs) on the [wiki](https://github.com/gauteh/lieer/wiki).

 # Settings

 Lieer can be configured using `gmi set`.
 Use without any options to get a list of the current settings as well as the current history ID and notmuch revision.